-It’s true.
-There are times it's better to not automate your social media.
-Some services don't work well together, whether it's a character limit or image formatting issue, so manually posting on some sites can lead to better engagement.
-It's worth testing your automation a few times for unexpected outcomes before implement it.
+There are times, however, when it's better not to automate your social media posts.
+Some services don't work well together (maybe the image formatting doesn't quite match up), so manually posting on some sites can lead to better engagement.
+Before implementing, it's worth testing your automation a few times for unexpected outcomes.

 Automation can also be inappropriate during times of local, national, or global tragedy.
-While other Twitter users are expressing their grief over an event, your account could be continuing to promote a product.
-If you're going to use automation, it's important to know how, if needed, to quickly turn it all off.
+While other users are expressing their grief over an event on social, your account could be continuing to promote a product.
+If you're going to use automation, you should know how, if needed, to quickly turn it all off.

 In general, just think about what you like (and don't like) on your favorite social networks, and act the way you'd be ok with other accounts doing to you.
 Be nice.